Six nontoxic, safe and natural ways to relieve a headache without resorting to over-the-counter medications with negative long-term side effects.

 As mentioned above, stress, travel, and eating an MSG-laden meal are the usual culprits.

 When I get a headache, I resist the urge to reach for the painkillers.
 These over the counter meds have long-term side effects that are rarely discussed.
-For example, even the infrequent use of acetaminophen or p.
-A popular brand name for this drug is Tylenol. s very strongly associated with asthma in children
+For example, even the infrequent use of acetaminophen or paracetamol is very strongly associated with asthma in children.
+A popular brand name for this drug is Tylenol.

 The most common serious side effect from Tylenol use in adults is liver damage.
 I actually have a friend who required a liver transplant from overuse of Tylenol for headaches.